Accessibility

 <section>Example section</section>

-<button class="btn-red">Button</button>
+<button class="btn-red">Button</button>Images

 When using images on the web, we need to keep in mind that they cause immediate accessibility pain points for non-visual and low-visual users.
 All information conveyed or functionality provided through images needs to be offered in the form of text alternatives.